About the IATI Datastore

-- XML - The Datastore returns the original activity XML as published.
-This is enhanced with metadata, specifying the version of the IATI standard that individual activities were published at, as well as details of the query result.
+- XML – The Datastore returns the original activity XML data file as published.
+This can be enhanced with metadata, specifying the version of the IATI Standard to which individual activities were published, as well as details about the query result.

-- JSON - The Datastore will convert the published XML to JSON format.
-All the original published information is present in this alternative format.
-The same metadata that is given in the XML output is available in the JSON output.
+- JSON – The Datastore will convert the published XML to JSON format.
+All original published information is presented, as well as the metadata that is included in the XML output.

 Launch of the IATI Datastore Query Builder

 The IATI Datastore Query Builder was launched for testing at the end of 2019 and is currently in a pre-launch phase and will be officially launched in 2020.
 We do not recommend that users migrate any tools which currently utilise the old Datastore until the new Datastore has been officially launched.

 The date of the official launch of the IATI Datastore Query Builder will be announced shortly and the old Datastore CSV Query Builder will be available to use for six months after this date.
 For technical details about how to use the existing Query Builder while it is still being maintained, please visit the Github repository.
 If you have any questions about the existing Query Builder, please email the IATI Helpdesk at firstname.lastname@example.org